Ender-ing/purrse/README.md

 # Purrse

-A tracking app meant to help you "purrse ^..^" your financial goals!
+A tracking app meant to help you "purrrsue ^..^" your financial goals!

 > [!IMPORTANT]
 > This is a new [**React Native**](https://reactnative.dev) project,